Perzivall/Flutter-Development-Environment-using-Android-Computing/README.md

 ./start.sh
 ```

+# Acess VSCode in a Browser computer

-Now acess the IP address showing in terminal in our Browser
+Now you have to able to access the IP address showing in terminal in our Browser, it's showing ip in the termux cli
 example: http://192.168.1.105:8080

 Create directory in /home/YOUR_USER/